New characterisations of the Nordstrom-Robinson codes: Definitions and Preliminaries

-This definition coincides with the usual definition of a $t$-design, in the sense that the set of blocks is the set of supports of vertices in $\mathcal{D}$.
-Therefore, when we consider $2$-ary $t$-designs in $\Gamma_m$, we simply refer to them as $t$-designs.
-The following is a consequence of a result proved by Van Tilborg \cite[Theorem 2.4.7]{vantil}.
+The following is a consequence of a result proved by Van Tilborg \cite[Thm.
+2.4.7]{vantil}.
+(Earlier this was proved for uniformly packed codes in the narrow sense \cite{semzin71}.)
 For a code $C$ and a positive integer $k$ we denote by $C(k)$ the set of weight $k$ codewords of $C$.